Candice-Leigh-King/our-whereabouts-website/_posts/USA/2022-12-08-10-day-utah-mighty-5-itinerary.md

       Point, Totem Pole, Artist's Point.</p><p>Then head on to Forrest Gump Point - This is the most famous spot.
 It's best to visit this spot in the morning or early afternoon because, in the late afternoon and early evening, you'll be facing the sun.
-The speed limit on this road is low, but it's still important to watch for cars because this road gets busy, especially in the afternoon.</p><p>You'll finish your day at The Mexican Hat is a weird and cool natural formation located outside of the formal park.</p><p><strong><em>⇢ Drive 3 hours to Moab<br />🏨Sleep in:
+The speed limit on this road is 65 mph, so it's important to watch for cars since this road gets busy, especially in the afternoon.</p><p>You'll finish your day at The Mexican Hat is a weird and cool natural formation located outside of the formal park.</p><p><strong><em>⇢ Drive 3 hours to Moab<br />🏨Sleep in:
       Moab</em></strong></p>
   - _section-type: blog-cover-image